9cLUNA/Okinawa-TCCOR/README.md

 The other two scripts are test scripts.
 One is used for local testting purposes only, and the other is being used to pull the live website to create a method to actively search for the image or current TCCOR information if there is no image present.

 The variables.csv file contains all those possible outcomes that Tesseract is looking for.
+We don't know what the image contains so all possible variations are presented to tesseract.
+The var_absolute file contains only those that we want to output or pass.
+These are what the final outcome should look like.

 ## Running the tests